Strava reveals just how fast the pros have ridden the stage 19 climbs - Cycling Weekly

 Well Strava has more figures for the key climbs of stage 19 too, showing the average times for the pros and for all attempts, once again showing how fast the pros ride.

-Then on to the Col du Tourmalet.
-The KOM is Robert Gesink of LottoNL-Jumbo.
-It shows just how big this climb is that Gesink’s time over the 17.3km is 51:26, riding at 370 watts and 20kph.
-One second slower is Laurens ten Dam of Sunweb and there’s a posse of big name pro climbers not far behind on this iconic climb.
+Then on to the Col du Tourmalet where the KOM is Robert Gesink of LottoNL-Jumbo.
+It shows just how big this climb is that Gesink’s time over the 17.3km is 51-26, riding at 370 watts and 20kph.
+One second slower is Laurens Ten Dam of Sunweb and there’s a posse of big name pro climbers not far behind on this iconic climb.

 According to Strava, the average speed up the climb for all pros is just under 17kph, with the average time for all attempts at 9.8kph.

-It will be interesting to see how the numbers will stack up today when the tour riders post their stats.
-They’re tackling the climbs on a 200km stage after almost three weeks of racing and with the time trial finale coming up tomorrow.
+It will be interesting to see how the numbers will stack up today when the Tour riders post their stats.
+They’re tackling the climbs on a 200km stage after almost three weeks of racing and with the time trial finale coming up on Saturday.